 Defining a Structure to be Traced

-Before you start to trace anatomic structures, Tracer requires you to name the structure that
+Before you start to trace an anatomic structure, you should name the structure.
+The name that you

 and .ucf will be appended, e.g., "left caudate" becomes "left_caudate.ucf").
 Consequently,

 the name that you choose is effectively a file name.
 MultiTracer will promt for permission to

 overwrite if a file with that name already exists.

 MultiTracer provides a default temporary structure name for convenience.
 This temporary file name